danhowarthdwp/dwp-health-data-glossary/index.md

 ---
 homepage: true
 layout: product
-title: What we mean when we talk about measurement
+title: Measurement glossary
-description: The language of measurement in DWP Digital Health and Disability.
+description: What we mean when we talk about measurement in DWP Digital Health and Disability.
 ---

 ## How to use the measurement glossary